 Blind Ads Protect Seller’s Confidentiality

 When it comes time to put their business up for sale, confidentiality is critically important for most business sellers.
 They do not want their employees, customers, suppliers, or the general public to know that their business is up for sale.
-For this reason, professional business brokers advertise businesses through ‘blind ads.‘ A ‘blind ad’ does not reveal the actual name of the business nor even the specific location of the business (other than a broad geographical area such as county) being advertised for sale.
-A ‘blind ad’ does generally describe the business including its sales and profits, but it is a confidential ad.
-Let’s explore the specific reasons of why business sellers use ‘blind ads’ to sell their business, with common examples that help explain the consequences of not using ‘blind ads.’
+For this reason, professional business brokers advertise businesses through ‘blind ads.‘ Let’s explore the specific reasons of why business sellers use ‘blind ads’ to sell their business, with common examples that help explain the consequences of not using ‘blind ads.’

-- During the sales process, the last thing that a business seller wants is for their business to be disrupted by potential buyers.
+- During the business sales process, the last thing that a business seller wants is for their business to be disrupted.

 - Unless the business for sale advertisement is a ‘blind ad’, anyone (whether a serious buyer or not) will know what specific business is being advertised and hence the exact location and telephone number of the business.